ipekbensu/scientific_python_intro_tutorial/presentation/presentation.md

    - open source vs closed source
    - different design philosophy

+--
+but don't concentrate too much on these points...

 ---

 ### <span style="color:purple">Python language</span>
-TODO
+- Python is:
-   - high level language
+   - high level language (strong abstraction from the details of the computer)
-   - interpreted
+   - interpreted (don't have to compile first)
    - general-purpose
-   - dynamic typing
+   - dynamically typed
-   - open source software
+   - free and open source software (code is available for everyone)
    - design philosophy: code readability